 - DPI/CPI: Dots per inch and counts per inch, this is how the mouse measures how precisely it can track movement.
 Some mice can change DPI on-the-fly with specific buttons.

 Annoy your everyone with one simple purchase!
 Cherry MX Blue switches will never cease to bug your fellow office/house mates.
-However, if you actually like your people, you might want to check out our glossary of keyboard terms to avoid the most clickiest and clackiest key switches available to you.
+However, if you actually like people, you might want to check out our glossary of keyboard terms to avoid the most clickiest and clackiest key switches available to you.

 Mechanical keyboards are an incredible experience compared to their membrane counterparts, but there are a lot of different features and switches out there.
 We’ve compiled a breakdown of all the terms you’ll need to get started in your sadly never-ending quest for the perfect board.

 - Mechanical: A physical switch with actuation point on keypress.
 In some cases offers tactile feedback.